Advancing Digital Government: Integrating Open Source Software Enablement Indicators in Maturity Indexes: Background and related work

-Lack of internal competence and resources needed to identify, evaluate and adopt the OSS is also cited as a common challenge~\citep{cassell2008governments, deller2008open}.
-This relates both to technical know-how needed in terms of software and requirements engineering~\citep{borg2018digitalization}, and to knowledge on how to adapt and apply the ridged procurement frameworks that PSOs are bound by~\citep{lundell2021enabling}.
-Miss-application of these frameworks can render in lock-in and costly migrations despite potential motives driving the adoption process, but also in costly overruling by competing vendors.
-Historical explanations can be found in how PSOs suffer due to a long tradition of outsourcing, and hiring of short-term consultants, inhibiting the growth of internal capabilities~\citep{marco2020outsourcing, cinar2019systematic}.
-Issues are especially apparent among PSOs limited in size and on the local levels of government~\citep{persson2024soft}.
+Lack of internal competence and resources needed to identify, evaluate and adopt the OSS is also cited as a common challenge~\cite{cassell2008governments, deller2008open}.
+This relates both to the technical know-how needed in software and requirements engineering~\cite{borg2018digitalization}, and to knowledge of how to adapt and apply the rigid procurement frameworks to which PSOs are bound~\cite {lundell2021enabling}.
+Misapplication of these frameworks can result in lock-in and costly migrations despite potential motives driving adoption, as well as costly overruling by competing vendors.
+Historical explanations can be found in how PSOs suffer due to a long tradition of outsourcing and the hiring of short-term consultants, which inhibit the growth of internal capabilities~\cite{marco2020outsourcing, cinar2019systematic}.
+Issues are especially apparent among PSOs limited in size and on the local levels of government~\cite{persson2024soft}.

-Ensuring a sustainable availability of maintenance and support of the OSS project is as also highlighted as a critical challenge~\citep{deller2008open}.
-Here, literature reports on PSOs being sceptic towards the level of trust that can be placed in the communities maintaining the OSS projects~\citep{deller2008open, koloniaris2018possibilities}.
-Rather, they seem to express needs for vendors and service suppliers that can support the PSOs in adopting any OSS~\citep{lungo2007experiences}, aligning with the earlier reported resource constraints.
-Still, there is a scepticism reported towards the availability of professional support at large, which may further inhibit the consideration of OSS in the first place~\citep{cassell2008governments, koloniaris2018possibilities}.
+Ensuring a sustainable availability of maintenance and support of the OSS project is also highlighted as a critical challenge~\cite{deller2008open}.
+Here, the literature reports that PSOs are sceptical about the level of trust that can be placed in the communities maintaining OSS projects~\cite{deller2008open, koloniaris2018possibilities}.
+Rather, they seem to express a need for vendors and service suppliers who can support the PSOs in adopting any OSS~\cite{lungo2007experiences}, aligning with the earlier-reported resource constraints.
+Still, there is scepticism about the availability of professional support at large, which may further inhibit consideration of OSS in the first place~\cite{cassell2008governments, koloniaris2018possibilities}.